control-owl/control-owl.github.io/_posts/2025-04-07-hello-world.md

 ## The Australian National University (ANU)

 Finally, some **scientific stuff**.
 Hell yeah!
 [ANU][anu], you’re the best.
 The scientists there made groundbreaking technology, but nobody hypes it.
 I think the idea is brutal.
 If this thing is as how they promote it, then my PC’s RNG is a piece of shit!
 They have lasers and vacuum, something what i will never had.
 I tried to ask so many questions about how this works.
 Is it random?
 I watched so many videos about this topic.
 Can it be bruteforced?
-As we humans understand this world, it’s it is **trully random** (at least in 2025, will see in 50 years).
+As we humans understand this world, it’s it is **truly random** (at least in 2025, will see in 50 years).
 The problem now was, how should I do it?

 # Finish